wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 occupy MSHR space to avoid protocol deadlock (i.e., external requests can be blocked by internal requests and fail to be allocated an MSHR entry, but not vice versa).

+Other data members of `class MSHREntry` also play their respective roles in different parts of the coherence protocol.
+Data member `inProgress` indicates whether the request is already being handled, and it is only defined for `Event` type entries.
+The flag is set when a `GET` or flush request has been issued to the lower level cache, but the response is not received yet.
+The coherence controller will check this flag when trying to schedule a waiting event in the MSHR, and if the flag is set, indicating that the current head MSHR entry for a given address has already been scheduled, the coherence controller will not schedule it twice.